YDIN/branding/docs/recommendations.md

 ## 11.1.
 YOU MUST START ASKING FOR RECOMMENDATIONS FOR EVERY JOB YOU HAVE HAD.
 NO EXCUSES.

-If you have 10+ years of successful working history, and you can't find at least 5 credible professional people to recommend you...
+If you have 10+ years of successful working history, and you can't find at least 5 credible professionally credible people to recommend you...
 How successful has it really been..?

 A lot of people are willing to give you recommendations, but most probably they won't proactively do it.
 So you need to ask, and LinkedIn makes that really easy. **Don't be shy.**

-Actually, getting asked to give a recommendation can be seen also as a compliment or flattering: recommendations are usually asked from people regarded as high-value profiles.
+Actually, getting asked to give a recommendation can be seen also as a compliment or flattering: recommendations are usually asked only from people regarded as high-value profiles.

 ---